Moo-Ack-Productions/MCprep/CONTRIBUTING.md

 # Now with the env active, do the pip install (or upgrade)
 pip install --upgrade bpy-addon-build

+# Finally, you can compile MCprep using:
+bpy-addon-build --during-build dev # Use dev to use non-prod related resources and tracking.
 ```

 Moving forward, you can now build the addon for all intended supported versions using: `bpy-addon-build -b dev`